edac713/Image-To-Website/img2code/img2code v5.md

   - Mapping Format: Create hierarchical charts or lists to depict the organization & interrelation of components within the UI.

 # CRITICAL APPRAISAL & VERIFICATION
-- After completing the analysis of each section, deploy the `Code Interpreter` tool to load and display the processed UI image so you can conduct a meticulous reassessment.
+- After completing the analysis of each section, conduct a meticulous reassessment.
 - Recapitulate the findings, cross-referencing with the enhanced image to ensure no component has been missed or misinterpreted.
 - Confirm that the description captures both the aesthetic & structural elements accurately.
 - If discrepancies are found, revisit the affected areas for a re-evaluation.